 Environmental Scientists are those who work in a variety of fields related to the Earth and its resources.
 They may work in a variety of roles from Environmental Lawyer, Coral Reef Sanctuary Manager, Antarctic Researcher, Laboratory Technician, Wastewater Technician, or Solar Panel Engineer.
 They have gone through school in a variety of ways to obtain their current positions.

 Environmental science, studies, policy, and management degree programs are offered at many colleges and universities throughout the world, including quite a few in the United States and Canada.
 Many students may have begun in a different major, and gone on to graduate school for an Environmental degree.
-It is one of the fastest growing fields in employment in the United States according the US Labor Bureau.

 What does an Environmental Scientist Do?